IorioD/MTD-manager-console/Application_setup.md

 # The following operations must be performed to correctly setup the environment to use the application.
 N.B.
 You need to install the cluster first (follow the "[How to Kubernetes](How_to_kubernetes.md)" file).

-# The following operations must be performed to correctly setup the environment to use the application.
-N.B.
-You need to install the cluster first (follow the "[How to Kubernetes](How_to_kubernetes.md)" file).

 ## PGAdmin database setup

 Use PostgreSQL db with PGAdmin interface to manage the information about the cluster.